 The Mary Stevens Hospice - Volunteers' Week 2026

 Cathy says “I aim to help people in their bereavement journey and find the role very rewarding.
 I volunteer as I wanted to give something back to the hospice as it was there for my family when we needed support.
 I am also in the hospice choir which is involved in events through the year and where I can meet other supporters of the hospice.”

-As a supportive listener, you are given regular training and supervision to support someone as best as you can through their bereavement journey.
-Not only does it support individuals who have had a bereavement, but volunteering your time can be just as beneficial to you.
+Supportive listeners are given regular training and supervision to support people through their bereavement journey.
+Not only does it support individuals who have had a bereavement, but it can be just as beneficial to the volunteer.
 Cathy adds “I get a lot of satisfaction from helping people which really motivates me.
 Volunteering is very fulfilling, giving me a warm feeling inside.”

+The Mary Stevens Hospice - Volunteers' Week 2026